Marina Lease Negotiations

 On September 29 and October 6, the District gave formal notice including information on rents to be paid in accordance with Community Charter requirements.
 On October 14, Oak Bay Marine Group and the District of Oak Bay signed a 5-year lease.
 A copy of the lease can be found here.
 Signing of the lease concluded the RFP process.

-It will be up to the Council elected for the 2022-26 term to determine directions for the site beyond 2027.
+It will be up to the Council elected for the 2022-26 term to determine next steps on the vacated restaurant space and to provide directions for the site beyond 2027.
 Council’s directions will determine the timing and scope of future steps.

 As the District prepares for next steps, it will be guided by community values including dialogue with the original Peoples of the lək̓ʷəŋən Territory towards advancing strong relationships, prosperity, and stewardship of lands and waters.
-The District will also be guided by Provincial legislative requirements and broader responsibilities to Oak Bay taxpayers.
+The District will consult with the Oak Bay community and be guided by Provincial legislative requirements and broader responsibilities to Oak Bay taxpayers.

 Project News Releases

 - October 14, 2022 - District of Oak Bay and Oak Bay Marine Group Sign Five-Year Lease for Oak Bay Marina

 - July 18, 2022 - District of Oak Bay Reaches Agreement-in-Principle on Five-Year Lease Extension for Oak Bay Marina

 - July 19, 2021 - District of Oak Bay Initiates Marina Lease Negotiations and Identifies Proponent

 - May 27, 2021 - District of Oak Bay selects Proponent for Marina Lease Negotiations